This page documents the Evindale fantasy languages spoken, written, and preserved across cultures, regions, and Ages… to some degree.

 lith (n) sun

-lith•lit (n) sunlight
+lith·lit (n) sunlight

-ly’iasor (noun) world calendar (count of the world)
+ly’iasor (noun) world calendar

-me (num) (MEH) cardinal number: one
+me (num) cardinal number: one

 mi (adv) once

-mor (n) (môr) lowland
+mor (n) lowland

-moor (n) (mo͝orr) an isolated location
+moor (n) an isolated location

-ni- (suffix) not, or anti
+ni- (suffix) not, anti

-o•nor (n) a giant
+o·nor (n) a giant

-oth•a (n) a moon
+oth·a (n) a moon

-oth•a•hir (n) moon, element of
+oth·a·hir (n) moon, element of

-oth•al (adj) silver, as it appears on the dew of leaves.
+oth·al (adj) silver, as seen on dew

 rith (adj) holy